-The UK Customer Satisfaction Index is a bi-annual survey and report conducted by the Institute of Customer Service.
+The latest results from the bi-annual UK Customer Satisfaction Index survey have been announced by the Institute of Customer Service.
 Learn more about the UKCSI and how it acts as a national barometer of customer satisfaction across multiple industries and organisations.

 About the UKCSI

-The UK Customer Satisfaction Index (UKCSI) from the Institute of Customer Service calculates an overall score based on how customers rate organisations across 26 measures, each categorised into one of five dimensions of customer satisfaction: experience, complaint handling, customer ethos, emotional connection and ethics.
+Launched in 2008, the UK Customer Satisfaction Index (UKCSI) from the Institute of Customer Service calculates an overall score based on how customers rate organisations across 26 measures.
+These are categorised into one of five dimensions of customer satisfaction: Experience, Complaint Handling, Customer Ethos, Emotional Connection and Ethics.

 Overall Scores